stem-piano/stem-piano-g-main/documentation/component_manual.md

 ### 1 - Data acquisition board

 Name is the SCA for Six Channel Analog.
-The data acquisition board removably attaches to the mainboard. *Stem Piano* uses version 0.0 of the SCA data acquisition board.
+The data acquisition board removably attaches in the center of the mainboard. *Stem Piano* uses version 0.0 of the SCA data acquisition board.

+Actual SCA size compared to IPS is smaller than shown in figure.

 ![](diagrams/sca00.png)

-### 88 - Hammer sensor PCB (named HPS for Hammer Position Sensor).
+### 88 - Hammer sensor PCB

+Named HPS for Hammer Position Sensor.

 Each HPS sensor mounts above a piano shank, close to where the hammer shank connects to the hammer flange.
-Actual PCB size compared to IPS PCB is smaller than shown in figure.
+Actual HPS size compared to IPS is smaller than shown in figure.

 ![](diagrams/hps08.png)

-### 88 - Optional damper sensors PCB (named HPS).
+### 88 - Optional damper sensors PCB

 Identical to HPS hammer sensor boards.

-### 1 - Pedal Level Shift PCB
+### 1 - Pedal Level Shift (PLS) PCB

 *FUTURE* - Small circuit board to adjust the pedal voltage.
 See details section below.
-Actual PCB size compared to IPS PCB is smaller than shown in figure.
+Actual PLS size compared to IPS is smaller than shown in figure.

 ![pls00](./diagrams/pls00.png)